Research and Clinical Trials

 Our vision is to be a world-renowned academic center committed to excellence and advancement in the field of congenital heart disease through innovative and cutting-edge research.

-Robyn earned her B.A. at the University of Maine and her Master’s in Public Health at Tufts University School of Medicine in Boston.
-Robyn’s research career started at Tufts University School of Medicine Department of Pharmacology and Experimental Therapeutics coordinating PK/PD and drug interaction studies.
+Robyn earned her Bachelor of Arts from the University of Maine and her Master’s in Public Health from Tufts University School of Medicine in Boston.
+Her research career started at Tufts University School of Medicine Department of Pharmacology and Experimental Therapeutics coordinating PK/PD and drug interaction studies.
 She then transitioned into a coordinator role for a large prospective genetic epidemiology study on age-related macular degeneration at Tufts Medical Center and was promoted to project manager.
 She is an author and co-author (published under Robyn Reynolds) of over 30 peer-reviewed publications.

 Robyn moved from Boston to Maine and worked at The Jackson Laboratory in Bar Harbor managing projects in the Reproductive Science department for internal investigators and external global pharmaceutical and biotechnology companies, academic and non-profit institutions.
 She moved to San Diego in the spring of 2016 and has been with the Heart Institute since April.

 Gail graduated from UC San Diego with a degree in anthropology, with a concentration in biological anthropology.
 She interned for the Golomb Research Group at UC San Diego, where she found her passion for clinical research working with statin drugs and the veteran population in San Diego.
 She later went on to work as a clinical research associate for REVA Medical, Inc., a medical device company specializing in bioresorbable cardiovascular stents.